tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_4.md

 - The player can collect these resources in an inventory
 - The players resources can be used to craft items (pickaxe, sword, and light)
 - The crafted tools will break over time
-- The player will have a sidekick (bot) which will either help or race against the player
+- The player's will have a sidekick (bot) which will either help or race against the player
 - There will be a timer shown to the player on the screen which runs down as they go through the game
 - There will be tasks to complete in order for the player to escape
 - The player can go through a door and the screen will change to top down view